Jura tourism & sightseeing

 - Les Rousses, on the south-east border of the department, is the main ski station in the Jura.
 Others include Métabief, Bellefontaine and Foncine-le-Haut.

-Map of Jura and places to visit
+Map of Jura and places nearby

 See more places, tourist attractions and local markets at visiting Jura